QuentinMcCarthy/portfolio/README.md

 After every command, you will need to click 'Go' in the bottom right corner.
 Ensure that you enter these commands EXACTLY as per instructions and that you enter them IN ORDER.

+These commands are for creating the 'users' table, which will contain all users for the website, though more than likely only one.

 ```sql
 CREATE TABLE `users` (`id` tinyint(6) UNSIGNED NOT NULL, `email` varchar(254) CHARACTER SET utf8mb4 NOT NULL, `username` varchar(25) CHARACTER SET utf8mb4 NOT NULL, `password` varchar(100) CHARACTER SET utf8mb4 NOT NULL) ENGINE=InnoDB DEFAULT CHARSET=latin1;
 ```